Crystal UHD vs QLED: Which is Better?

 What is QLED?

-QLED TVs were introduced in 2017.
+Samsung introduced QLED TVs in 2017.
 The letter “Q” stands for the use of a layer with quantum dots in the structure of the LCD screen.

-QLED, short for Quantum Dot Light Emitting Diode, is another technology developed by Samsung.
-It uses a layer of quantum dots in combination with LED backlighting to produce a wider color gamut and enhanced brightness.
+In addition, Samsung has developed QLED, which is short for Quantum Dot Light Emitting Diode.
+It uses a layer of quantum dots with LED backlighting to create a broader range of colors and brighter images.

 Unlike Crystal UHD, QLED TVs are part of Samsung’s premium lineup, offering superior picture quality and additional features.

-They improve the colors on the screen and the color reproduction of the TV itself, resulting in an expanded color gamut.
-The layer with the quantum dot film is placed after the backlight from the LEDs and before the layer with liquid crystals.
+They enhance the colors on the screen and how the TV displays them, giving you a wider range of colors to enjoy.
+It is placed after the backlight from the LEDs and before the layer with liquid crystals.

-For color television, only red, blue, and green colors are needed in the backlight, and crystal strips are applied to the film using these colors.
-Blue can pass from the LED backlight, but quantum dots are not used to create the blue backlight color.
+Color televisions require only red, blue, and green backlighting, with crystal strips applied to the film in these colors.
+Blue can pass from the LED backlight, but manufacturers do not use quantum dots to create the blue backlight color.

-In 2021, “QLED” screens improved.
+In 2021, researchers and engineers made significant advancements in “QLED” screen technology.
 The backlight began using mini LEDs instead of LEDs, and the novelty was the trade name “Neo QLED.”
-QLED TVs belong to the middle class, while Neo QLED has high-end status.
+QLED TVs belong to the middle class, while Neo QLED has a high-end status.
 They can be 4K or 8K in resolution.

 What is Crystal UHD?